MAINE TO FUNDY TRAIL, CANADA PHOTOGRAPHY

 Campobello Island – You can photograph lighthouses, eagles, whales and more.

 All of the boat docks and rugged coastal points are worth seeing.
-The colors seemed dynamic everywhere we explored on this particular sunny day.
+On this particular sunny day, the colors seemed dynamic everywhere we explored.

 Be sure to bring your zoom lens to all these areas on Campobello Island.
 There were several eagles and many seals to photograph along the bay at the foot of the lighthouse.
 Roosevelt’s House is excellent for macro photography.
 As the pictures show, there are many flowers to photograph.
 The red building is not only educational on the inside but also a dynamic photography subject with its bright red outside.
 A general rule of thumb in photography is to shoot anything red.
 (East Cody Head Lighthouse Image above)